Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md

-# Using Patterns for Intents & Entities
+# Use Patterns for Intents & Entities

 Using patterns can help to improve NLP interpreter accuracy.